How Does DNA Work?

 DNA Translation Illustration

-How RNA translation works.
-(1) Free-floating tRNAs deposit amino acids at the ribosome.
+How RNA translation works: (1) Free-floating tRNAs deposit amino acids at the ribosome.
 (2) Spontaneous reactions see mRNA codons match to their complementary tRNA anti-codons.
 (3) The ribosome builds a chain of amino acids while (4) cutting the spent tRNA free.
 The amino acid chain is released when the ribosome reaches a stop codon.

 How Amino Acids Create Proteins

 Amino acid chains—or peptides—begin with a primary structure: a linear string of amino acids connected by covalent bonds.
 But this doesn't last long.
+During translation, amino acids form weak hydrogen bonds between one another, twisting and folding the chain into alpha helices and beta sheets that make up the molecule's secondary structure.

 Protein Structure: How Amino Acids Fold into Polypeptides to Create Primary, Secondary, Tertiary, and Quaternary Structures